Delaware House votes to reinstate death penalty

 - Another challenger emerges as rumors persist that Seattle Mayor Ed Murray will leave race

+Under the bill, jurors would have to find unanimously and beyond a reasonable doubt that a defendant should be executed.
+A judge would have to agree with the jury in order for the death penalty to be imposed but would have the discretion to sentence a defendant to life in prison even if the jury found that the death penalty was warranted.

+A majority of state Supreme Court justices declared Delaware’s death penalty law unconstitutional last year because it allowed judges too much discretion and did not require that a jury find unanimously and beyond a reasonable doubt that a defendant deserves execution.

-That ruling came after the U.S. Supreme Court struck down Florida’s death sentencing law, which was similar to Delaware’s.
+That ruling came after the U.S. Supreme Court struck down Florida’s death sentencing law, which was similar to the one in Delaware.

+Representatives of the law enforcement community have voiced overwhelming support for the bill.

+Correctional officer Steven Floyd was killed in February when inmates took over a building and seized hostages at Vaughn Correctional Center, setting off an 18-hour standoff at Delaware’s maximum-security prison.
+The siege ended when tactical teams used a backhoe to breach the building and rescue a female counselor.
+Two other guards had been released earlier after being tormented and beaten by inmates.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.